How to Register - Pediatric Surgery MOC Exam

 - You will be notified by email when your registration has been approved; you can also check the status on your exam registration page.

-- Once your registration is approved, an exam admission authorization letter will be posted on your exam registration page within 24-48 hours.
+- Once approved, an exam admission authorization letter will be posted on your exam registration page within 24-48 hours.
 The letter will contain instructions on reserving a place at a computer-testing center.
 You must have this letter to reserve a testing center spot.

 - If there are any problems with your registration, you will be notified by email by ABS staff.
 Please keep your contact information current - update personal information.